Tsendsuren/tsendsuren.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Physics, Pohang University of Science and Technology, 2021
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Physics, National University of Mongolia, 2012
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Physics, National University of Mongolia, 2009

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* 2021-till now: Postdoctoral researcher
+  * Pohang University of Science and Technology

+* 2012-2014: Lecturer
-  * Github University
+  * National University of Mongolia
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-Skills
+Programming languages
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
+* Python
-  * Sub-skill 2.3
+* MATLAB
-* Skill 3
+* LabVIEW

 Publications
 ======